stevehunt70/project_create_readme_python/readme.md

 Using the scripting language of Python, create a readme.md file built with the answers from standard questions.

 ## ⚙️ How It Works
 The answers to the questions will populate the appropriate areas of the readme.md file, laying out the headers and the content.
-Some formatting to show the power of the rich import library will add color.
+Some formatting to show the power of the rich import will add color.

 ## 📦 Installation
 To install the required dependencies, run: